elastic/apm-pipeline-library/vars/README.md

          slackChannel: "elastic-agent")
 ```

 * *jobName*: the name of the job.
 Optional.
-Default 'e2e-tests/e2e-testing-mbp'
+Optional (default 'e2e-tests/e2e-testing-mbp')
 * *fullJobName*: the name of the full job, it precedes jobName and requires the full name.
+Optional
+* *disableGitHubCheck*: whether to disable the GitHub check notifications. (default false)
 * *gitHubCheckName*: the GitHub check name.
 Optional
 * *gitHubCheckRepo*: the GitHub repo where the github check will be created to.
 Optional
 * *gitHubCheckSha1*: the git commit for the github check.
 Optional
 * *beatVersion*: the beat Version.
 Optional
 * *forceSkipGitChecks*: whether to check for Git changes to filter by modified sources.
 Optional (default true)
 * *forceSkipPresubmit*: whether to execute the pre-submit tests: unit and precommit.
+Optional (default false)
+* *kibanaVersion*: Docker tag of the kibana to be used for the tests.
+Optional
+* *nightlyScenarios*: whether to  include the scenarios marked as @nightly in the test execution.
 Optional (default false)
 * *notifyOnGreenBuilds*: whether to notify to Slack with green builds.
 Optional (default false for PRs)
 * *slackChannel*: the Slack channel(s) where errors will be posted.
 Optional.
 * *runTestsSuites*: a comma-separated list of test suites to run (default: empty to run all test suites).
 Optional